isc-projects/bind9/doc/arm/build.rst

 ::

-       $ autoreconf -fi (if you are building in the git repository)
+    $ autoreconf -fi ### (only if building from the git repository)
     $ ./configure
     $ make

-If you’re using Emacs, you might find ``make tags`` helpful.

-Several environment variables, which can be set before running ``configure``, affect compilation.
-Significant ones are:
+Several environment variables affect compilation, and they can be set before running ``configure``.
+The most significant ones are:

 +--------------------+-------------------------------------------------+
 | Variable           | Description                                     |